open-telemetry/opentelemetry-specification/specification/trace/api.md

 ### TracerProvider operations

-The `TracerProvider` MUST provide functions to:
+The `TracerProvider` MUST provide the following functions:

 - Get a `Tracer`
+- Shutdown the provider (exporting pending spans)

-That API MUST accept the following parameters:
+That `Tracer()` API MUST accept the following parameters:

 - `name` (required): This name must identify the [instrumentation library](../overview.md#instrumentation-libraries) (e.g. `io.opentelemetry.contrib.mongodb`) and *not* the instrumented library.